cameronxdx-cloud/Day-Trading/Basic Drawings/Support & Resistance Theory.md

 ![](attachments/Pasted%20image%2020250328095709.png)

+In the simplest terms, **support** and **resistance** are key price levels where a stock or asset tends to stop moving in a certain direction.

+### **Support**:
+- This is the price level where the price tends to **stop falling** and may start rising again.
+Think of it like a "floor" for the price.
+- When a stock or asset reaches this level, **buyers** are more likely to step in and start buying, which pushes the price back up.

+### **Resistance**:
+- This is the price level where the price tends to **stop rising** and may start falling again.
+Think of it like a "ceiling" for the price.
+- When a stock or asset hits this level, **sellers** are more likely to step in and start selling, which pushes the price back down.

+As a **day trader**, you use these levels to help decide when to enter or exit trades.
+For example:
+- If the price is near **support**, you might consider buying, expecting the price to bounce back up.
+- If the price is near **resistance**, you might consider selling, expecting the price to drop.

+These levels are not always exact, but they give you a good idea of where price might turn around.

 **Support:**
 - Areas of demand.
 A price level where traders want to buy more shares.
 - Visually prices don't go LOWER than this level.